 Mass production in the interiors industry has become so rampant that I have come up with my own definition for this non-originality phenomenon–Robotic Decorating.
-It appears that home channels, design stores, and lifestyle magazines have instituted the uniform seal of approval of what our homes should look like in the overall scheme of things, and then promote it to excess creating a glut of consistency on a particular theme.
+It appears that home channels, design stores, and lifestyle magazines have instituted the uniform seal of approval of what our homes should look like in the overall scheme of things, and then promote it to excess creating a glut of consistency based upon a particular theme.
 How many homes have you walked into and fell in love?
 Yea, I thought so.
 They’re few and far between, but when you see one, you never for get it.
-You want to capture that feeling……..of not being like everyone else.
+You want to capture that feeling of this is special……..of it not being like everyone else.

 Urban sprawl has revealed the unpopular side of sameness also.
 Architects and housing developers have abandoned their unique skills of adding custom touches in order to satisfy Suburban Appearance Commissions all in the name of profits.
-Instead of creating a neighborhood of differing architectural styles that conjures up that warm and fuzzy feeling of Bedford Falls (“It’s a Wonderful Life”), we see entire developments of redundancy.
+Instead of creating a neighborhood of differing architectural styles that conjures up that warm and fuzzy feeling of Bedford Falls in the movie “It’s a Wonderful Life”, we see entire developments of redundancy.
 Uhhhhh!
 Stop already!

-Now before you get your feelings hurt for my blunt honesty, let me just say it’s not your fault and there is a remedy that appears to have been greatly overlooked, since the Great Recession of 2008.
+Now before you get your feelings hurt from my blunt honesty, let me just say it’s not your fault and there is a remedy that appears to have been greatly overlooked, since the Great Recession of 2008.
 Don’t rely on the mass media/fake news to set the stage for what they determine is good design.
 Consult an Interior Designer/Decorator for some sound advice and unique perspective.
+These professionals’ talents are seeped in creating a beautiful environment–void of Robotic Decorating or the Stepford Wives Syndrom.
 You won’t be disappointed.